The benefits of a home battery in combination with charging stations

 • More efficient use of self-generated solar energy.

-1. Store During the Day: Your solar panels generate energy that you store in your home battery.
+1. Store during the day: Your solar panels generate energy that you store in your home battery.

 • Home battery with sufficient capacity (for example, 10 kWh or more, depending on your charging needs).

-• Charging station that can communicate intelligently with your energy management system (Dynamic Load Balancing).
+• Charging station that can intelligently communicate with your energy management system (Dynamic Load Balancing).

 • Smart inverter or energy management system that controls generation, storage, and consumption.

-By aligning these elements well with each other, you create a flexible, efficient, and sustainable energy system for your home and car.
+By aligning these elements well with each other, you create a flexible, efficient, and sustainable energy system for your home and your car.

 Can I connect my existing charging station to a home battery?